dylan-chong/ex-composer-bot/notes.md

 ## TODOs ##

-- Get the generate_chord function working
+- Make do_generate_bass not select the tonic chord, but rather get the RuleOfTheOctave.next_chord to accept nil
-- Finished implementing the rule of the octave
+- Finish implementing the rule of the octave
 - Output the list of chords as a multiple pitch note
 - Update generate.ex to use chords